Neuroinflammation in Lyme Disease

 Can Lyme disease cause memory loss?

-Patients frequently report memory problems, slowed recall, and difficulty processing information, although symptoms often reflect functional cognitive impairment rather than permanent damage.
+Patients frequently report memory problems, slowed recall, and difficulty processing information.
+These symptoms often reflect impaired attention, processing speed, or information retrieval rather than permanent loss of stored memories.

 What causes neuroinflammation in Lyme disease?